 A special case is the option to link three residues together Multi linkage or 'trilink'.
 This can be specified at the bottom of the Edit links dialog.
 You have to enter the residue numbers manually.
-The su-Gin-Gin-Cys-Pro-Phe6 Asp hr-Glu-Phe-Ala-Lys-Thr-Cys lu-Iws-Ser-Leu5His-Thr-Leu sr-Leu-Arg-Glu-Thr-Tyr-Gly lu-Pro15G.u-Arg-Asn-Glu-Cys sp-Leu-Pro-Lys-Leu-Lys17Pro
+The Trilink is displayed in the sequence as a red dotted line.
+The Trilink is also calculated when you perform digest (e.g. the peptide window, section 9.4).

+eu-Gln-Gln-Cys-Pro-Phe-Asp hr-Glu-Phe-Ala-Lys-Thr-Cys lu-Lys-Serv-Leu5 His-Thr-Leu er-Leu-Arg-Glu-Thr-Tyr-Gly lu-Pro5G-u-Arg-Asn-Glu-Cys sp-Leu-Pro-Lys-Leu-Lys0Pro